 Genetic Fingerprinting (extremely-high accuracy)

-This means that the DNA profile on a paternity test report is 100% accurate-it’s the one and only profile that came from the uncontaminated swab we tested.
+This means that the DNA profile on a paternity test report is accurate – it’s the one and only profile that came from the uncontaminated swab we tested.
 And it’s unique to you.
 We call it your ‘genetic fingerprint’ and, once we have it, we can use it to test for paternity.

 The Power of Exclusion

 Using these completely accurate genetic fingerprints, we then look for a match between the possible father and the child.
 In general, the possible father and child must match at every location (each genetic system we test).
-If a possible father does not match the child, then we can be 100% certain he is not the biological father of the child.
+If a possible father does not match the child, then we can state with certainty he is not the biological father of the child.

-IDENTIGENE tests are done twice before we say that a man is NOT the father of a child.
+HomeDNA Paternity tests are done twice before we say that a man is NOT the father of a child.
 This means we take two sets of swabs and send them through the lab separately (using bar-code serial numbers and not names).
-Two teams of scientists review the data-and both have to get exactly the same result before we issue a report.
+Two teams of scientists review the data – and both have to get exactly the same result before we issue a report.
 This double-blind process is just one of many controls we use to ensure that paternity reports are completely accurate.

 DNA Testing Limitations